chaitanya-nagdev/learn-rust/ownership/ownership.md

 ### Variable Scope

 - Scope is the range within a program for which item is valid
-- When scope comes into scope, it is valid & it remains valid until it goes out of scope.
+- When variable comes into scope, it is valid & it remains valid until it goes out of scope.

 ### 'String' Type